razeenwasif/Machine_Learning/Prism/README.md

 - Upload files or reference filesystem paths.
 - Configure task overrides, test split size, trial budgets, seeds, and determinism.
 - Preview the dataset (first 500 rows) with automatic caching for responsiveness.
+- Select which columns feed the AutoML run—use the multiselect just below the preview to drop IDs or any other fields without altering your source file.
+- Optional feature engineering: enable “Add z-scored copies of numeric columns” to add `<col>_zscore` features on the fly before training.
 - Observe metric bar charts, distribution histograms, target balance, and correlation tables.
 - Inspect the cleaning play-by-play (dropped columns, filled values, outlier treatments).
+- Clustering searches now evaluate both GPU K-Means and Gaussian Mixture Models; Optuna selects whichever yields the strongest silhouette score for your feature selection.
+- Instantly retrain the best clustering model on the full dataset and download the resulting segment assignments as CSV.
+- Explore cluster structure with an interactive scatter plot—choose any pair of numeric features to visualise assignments directly in the dashboard.

 ## GPU Streamlit Container
 The conda environment intentionally installs the CPU-only PyTorch wheel to avoid conflicting with RAPIDS' CUDA 12.9 runtime.
 When you want the Streamlit UI to exercise GPU-enabled PyTorch, use the bundled Docker Compose workflow instead of altering the conda stack.